brookk16/Think-IT/README.md

 #### Acknowledgements

-* [Mockacroo](https://www.mockaroo.com) was responisble for generating the data for this project.
+* [Mockaroo](https://www.mockaroo.com) was responisble for generating the data for this project.
-* Inspiration for the design of the website came from [Toutapp](https://www1.toutapp.com/product-2/)
+* Inspiration for the design of the website came from [Toutapp](https://www1.toutapp.com/product-2/).
-* The code for the "month.js" file came from the [W3schools](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp) website
+* The code for the "month.js" file came from the [W3schools](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp) website.